 Training Location: Gunnison County Department of Health & Human Services 225 N. Pine Street Gunnnison, CO 81230 (View Google Map)

-Janna brings more than 25 years of experience leading, coaching, training and facilitating in government, health, non-profit and education sectors.
-She currently serves as a Faculty member and Coach for the Regional Institute for Health and Environmental Leadership (RIHEL) and as an Instructor in the Master of Public Health program at Colorado State University.
-Additionally, Janna is an International Coach Federation (ICF) accredited coach and privately coaches individuals to achieve their personal and professional development goals.
+Janna West Kowalski has more than 25 years of experience leading, coaching, and training in government, health, non-profit and academic sectors.
+She currently serves as a Faculty member and Coach for the Regional Institute for Health and Environmental Leadership (RIHEL) and with Blue Mesa Coaching.
+Additionally, Janna is an International Coach Federation (ICF) accredited coach and works with leaders and emerging leaders to achieve their personal and professional development goals.